qmk/qmk_firmware/docs/pr_checklist.md

     - what does pristine mean? no custom keycodes. no advanced features like tap dance or macros. basic mod taps and home row mods would be acceptable where their use is necessary
     - standard layouts preferred in these keymaps, if possible
     - should use [encoder map feature](features/encoders#encoder-map), rather than `encoder_update_user()`
-    - default keymap should not enable VIA -- keymaps targeting VIA support should be submitted to the [VIA Userspace Repo](https://github.com/the-via/qmk_userspace_via)
+    - default keymap should not enable VIA -- keymaps targeting VIA support should be submitted to the [VIA QMK Userspace](https://github.com/the-via/qmk_userspace_via) repository
 - submitters can add an example (or bells-and-whistles) keymap showcasing capabilities in the same PR but it shouldn't be embedded in the 'default' keymap
 - submitters can also have a "manufacturer-matching" keymap that mirrors existing functionality of the commercial product, if porting an existing board
 - Do not include VIA json files in the PR.
 These do not belong in the QMK repository as they are not used by QMK firmware -- they belong in the [VIA Keyboard Repo](https://github.com/the-via/keyboards)